 5 Year Consolidated Plan Annual Action Plan Consolidated Annual Performance and Evaluation Report (CAPER) Affordable Housing Location Policy Affordable Housing Improvement Plan Analysis of Impediments to Fair Housing Choice (AI).
 House America CARES Act Funds HUD Income Limits

 Each year Community Development provides multiple reports to the Department of Housing and Urban Development.

 Every 5 years, the City of Raleigh drafts a Consolidated Plan.
 The Consolidated Plan acts like an application for funding to the Department of Housing and Urban Development (HUD).
 To develop the Consolidated Plan, staff uses public meetings and hearings as well as data analysis.
 These resources provide the necessary tools in determining the concerns and needs of the area.
 The plan provides a way to pinpoint the concerns and needs the department is able to focus on.
 To address the needs, the plan also lays out the goals that will be set to show how the needs are being addressed.
 Funds and resources that the Department will use are also identified.
 Once the Consolidated Plan has been approved by Council, it is submitted to HUD.

-Every year, the City of Raleigh has to provide an update on the Five-Year Consolidated Plan.
-To give this update, every year Housing and Neighborhoods Department must submit an Action Plan.
+Every year, the City of Raleigh provides an update on the Five-Year Consolidated Plan.
+To give this update, the Housing and Neighborhoods Department must submit an Action Plan.
 The Action Plan provides information on the progress we are making to meet the needs and goals identified in the Consolidated Plan.
-The Annual Action Plan is also an application for funding from HUD for the following federal programs: Community Development Block Grant (CDBG), HOME Investment Partnership (HOME), and Emergency Solutions Grant (ESG).
+The Annual Action Plan also serves as an application for funding from HUD for the following federal programs: Community Development Block Grant (CDBG), HOME Investment Partnership (HOME), and Emergency Solutions Grant (ESG).